Welcome to our guide to Feng Shui kitchen colors and tips, including the best paint shades to pick based on room position.

 ● Spiritual growth and cultivation

-It can also help to determine where you can use color in your kitchen.
+It can also help determine where to use color in your kitchen.
 This goes beyond the paint on the walls to include areas like cabinets, tiles, countertops, art on the walls, and miscellaneous decorations and countertop kitchen appliances.

 We’ve gone over the fact that there are a variety of colors that you can use in your kitchen in accordance with the principles of feng shui.
 We’ve also covered that there isn’t a single color that is perfect for every kitchen as the main focus because everyone’s different.

-Other tips to keep in mind include using yellow to boost social interaction, blue to soothe occupants, and green to boost digestion.
-Another common kitchen feng shui color is red but it should only be used as an accent as to not overwhelm the room.
+Other tips to remember include using yellow to boost social interaction, blue to soothe occupants, and green to boost digestion.
+Another common kitchen feng shui color is red, but it should only be used as an accent so as not to overwhelm the room.

 When it comes down to choosing the colors in your kitchen according to feng shui, it’s important to remember how crucial direction is.
 The direction in your kitchen plays a huge role in choosing which colors to use and where.
 Here, we’ll break down some of the basics.